 Arms Like a Skeleton, Integrating the Neck, Jaw, and Eyes (Patrons)

-Back-lying.
-Designed to help you find new options for ease in your neck, jaw, and eyes in relationship to movements of your shoulders and chest.
+Find new options for ease in your neck, jaw, and eyes in relationship to reaching movements of your arms, shoulders, and chest.
 Great for reducing tension and improving posture, particularly carriage of the head, neck, and shoulders.

 Before you begin read this for practical tips and your responsibilities, and check out Comfort & Configuration below.